Namanj/Mortgage-Market-Tri-Analysis/README.md

 First of my goals was to build a classifier that can predict the probability of a customer defaulting on their loan payment.
 If the firm can recognize such customers ahead of time then it can do a better job of getting ahead of the problem.

 This problem was harder than it seems for 2 reasons:
 1) My target audience are people who have been excluded from the formal economy and hence don’t have the means to demonstrate their fiscal responsibility over time.
-As a result, I had to rely upon feature engineering in order to evaluate default probabiliy amongst them
+As a result, I had to rely upon feature engineering in order to evaluate default probability amongst them
 2) Only 3% of the people ever default on their loans, making the classes very imbalanced

 ### Data